Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "Yes, this...
 Vandham. _What- kind-_ of a man- was he?"

-Rex dropped his head in reminiscence, gathering his thoughts together for a moment, before starting to speak, "He was **incredibly** strong.
+Rex took some time to recall, categorize, and muster his thoughts and words, "He was **incredibly** strong.
 He looked kind of **scary**, but he was kind, too..."
-And it took him some courage to muster the next words, "_And he saved my life._ It's thanks to Vandham... that we're all standing here now."
+As if some rock let out of his lungs, he continued, "_And he saved my life._ It's thanks to Vandham... that we're all standing here now."

 "I see...
 Then, I think I'd better protect you all, too."